 From what we know of the immune system, it is not adequately developed until the age of two.
-The foods we are exposed to in childhood, are usually foods that will be less problematic later in life as we have already developed the antibodies for our immune system to recognize these foods as safe.
+The foods we are exposed to in childhood are usually foods that will be less problematic later in life.
+Why?
+We have already developed the antibodies for our immune system to recognize these foods as safe.

-However, if we over expose ourselves to a particular food, or that food begins to be produced in a way where it impacts digestion or the immune system, this is typically when it can still cause issues, as in the case of dairy and gluten for many.
-My point here is that most people did not consume coconut products in their diet growing up, unless they were born in the tropics or are of African or Polynesian decent.
-Because this is a staple of their traditional diets, they are adapted and can tolerate it better.
+My point here is that most people did not consume coconut products in their diet growing up.
+Unless of course they were born in the tropics or are of African or Polynesian descent.
+Because coconut is a staple of these traditional diets, these people are adapted and can usually tolerate it better.

-Like many terms that are used freely for marketing purposes, products that claim to be “non-comedogenic” “oil-free” “dermatologist tested/ approved” does not necessarily mean it is free of clogging ingredients.
-Just like the supplement industry, beauty and personal hygiene products are not regulated, so there is no standard or truth to what a company has to comply to on labels.
+Like many terms that are used freely for marketing purposes, products that claim to be “non-comedogenic”, “oil-free”, “dermatologist tested/ approved” are not necessarily free of clogging ingredients.
+Just like the supplement industry, beauty and personal hygiene products are not regulated.
+There is no standard or truth to what a company has to comply with on labels.
 Therefore, like everything else you choose to put in and on your body, understanding what ingredients to look for is vital to know if it is truly acne safe.
-Just one comedogenic ingredient alone in a product, is enough to cause pimples in someone who is acne prone.
+Just one comedogenic ingredient in a product is enough to cause pimples in someone who is acne prone.

 Not everyone is affected by comedogenic ingredients.
 It depends on a person’s skin, pores and genes, as to the severity of the problem.
 If you suffer from acne and have addressed other factors such as diet, digestion, hormones and recognizing food sensitivities, then this is something you should consider.

-I was worried and hesitant at first to give up my precious coconut oil, but wanted to give my skin a fair chance.
-I not only tossed my makeup, shampoo’s, toothpaste and any haircare products that contained coconut and any other clogging ingredient, I also took it out of my diet.
-The good news was I could keep other coconut foods, just not the oil itself, as internally this seems to be the biggest culprit since it is concentrated in the fatty acid that has the clogging ability.
+I was worried and hesitant at first to give up my precious coconut oil but wanted to give my skin a fair chance.
+So, I tossed my makeup, shampoo, toothpaste and any hair care products that contained coconut and any other clogging ingredient.
+I also took it out of my diet.
+The good news was I could keep other coconut foods, just not the oil itself.
+This is because internally the pure oil seems to be the biggest culprit since it is concentrated in the fatty acid that has the clogging ability.

-Personally, I feel fine when I consume coconut, and with all the health benefits we know it contains, including the antibacterial properties, this was the last thing I would have suspected that could be causing my stubborn breakouts.
-It has been only about a month since switching out all my products containing coconut oil and eliminating it from my diet and I have already seen an immediate difference in my breakouts.
+Personally, I feel fine when I consume coconut.
+With all the health benefits we know it contains, including the antibacterial properties, this was the last thing I suspected that could be causing my stubborn breakouts.
+It has been only about a month since switching out all my products containing coconut oil and eliminating it from my diet.
+I have already seen an immediate reduction in my breakouts.

-If you have been struggling with getting your breakouts under control, take a look at everything you have been using on your skin and check for comedogenic ingredients, including skin care, face wash, moisturizer, masks, shaving cream, toothpaste, lip balms and lipsticks, sunscreen, toner, scrubs, foundation, face powder and any other makeup.
-When choosing products to buy, make sure that the company discloses a full list of ingredients on their label (not just the active ingredients) and check all of them against the comedogenic list before buying.
+If you have been struggling with getting your breakouts under control, take a look at everything you have been using on your skin.
+Check for comedogenic ingredients in every product you use.
+This includes skin care, face wash, moisturizer, masks, shaving cream, toothpaste, lip balms and lipsticks, sunscreen, toner, scrubs, foundation, face powder, and any other makeup.
+When choosing products to buy, make sure that the company discloses a full list of ingredients on the label.
+This includes both active and inactive ingredients.
+Check all of them against the comedogenic list before buying.

 Bottom line: Everyone is different.
-Like changing your diet and cleaning your pantry of junk food, you’ve got to purge old acne to get a clean slate to work with, including an acne-safe lifestyle and proven non-comedogenic products.
-Stay with this routine for at least 6 months, and then you can reintroduce each questionable and untested product (like those with coconut oil) to see if you notice a reaction in your skin, very similar to introducing food sensitivities back into your diet.
-Make sure the manufacture does not change the formulation to these acne safe products.
-Most importantly, be consistent with your actions and always double check ingredients on everything before applying to your face, body and even hair, as it will all eventually come in contact with your skin.
+Like changing your diet and cleaning your pantry of junk food, you’ve got to purge any suspect products to get a clean slate to work with.
+This includes an acne-safe lifestyle and proven non-comedogenic products.
+Stay with this routine for at least 6 months.
+After that, you can reintroduce each questionable and untested product (like those with coconut oil) to see if you notice a reaction in your skin.
+The process is very similar to introducing food sensitivities back into your diet.
+Make sure the manufacturer does not change the formulation to these acne safe products.
+Most importantly, be consistent with your actions and always double check ingredients on everything before applying to your face and body.
+Hair products too, as it will all eventually come in contact with your skin.